wing5wong/artisan-whs-static/source/_events/2021-07-29_whanganui-secondary-school-dodgeball.md

 ---
 It's Back!!!

-If you and a group of friends are wanting to play in the Whanganui Secondary School Dodgeball Tournament on Monday 9 August at the Jubilee Stadium 3:30pm-5:30pm, please sign up using the bitly below:
+If you and a group of friends are wanting to play in the Whanganui Secondary School Dodgeball Tournament on Monday 9 August at the Jubilee Stadium 3:30pm-5:30pm, please SIGN UP up using the bitly below:

 [bit.ly/WSSDodgeball2021](https://docs.google.com/forms/d/e/1FAIpQLSd-8oEo6bU4CWwa9yAzC0iVyYZSiMv092rjphmoqX-OTaOeFA/viewform)